andy0130tw/hsnu-classtable/README.md

   1. Write a simple backend to receive some JSON and write them into separated files.
   2. Modify the constants `DATA_*` at the beginning of the script.
 Select all, and then copy.
   3. Open your browser and navigate to [the official classtable](http://grades.hs.ntnu.edu.tw/classtable/).
   4. Open up the console (e.g. Press `Ctrl+Shift+K` in Firefox, or `F12` in Chrome).
-Paste the script and press enter to initialize it.
+Paste the script and press `Enter` to initialize it.
   5. If anything goes well, some help will be displayed in the console.
 Execute `main(...)` to collect all the data(This process may take several minutes).
 Then execute `dumpData(...)` to send them to the backend you wrote.
   6. Organize the files, create `test_data/` and place all files in with correct filename.
+Also have a copy in `dist/`.

 Please note that the paths should all be correct in order to produce data.